ZecPlusPlus/Anki-Overdrive-Reinforcement-Learning/README.md

 ### `Offset_Agent.py`
 This script is a tryout file which uses instead of right and left commands the offset.
 It has an 11 action space instead of 4 action space.

-### `Car_detection_laps.py`
-This script uses the camera to track the cars(red and green) and if they finish a lap, a lap counter gets added up by one.

 ## Reinforcement Model: